czgaotian/learning-languages/behaviorQuestion/index.md

 >
 > I cant say no when someone asks for help

-- My Germany is not very good, but I am still practicing and improving my Germany level.
+- My German is not very good, but I am still practicing and improving my German level.
-- Including listen comprehensible Germany content and practicing spoken Germany every day.
+- Including listen comprehensible German content and practicing spoken German every day.
-- Therefore, my Germany will continue to improve, and communication will no longer be a problem.
+- Therefore, my German will continue to improve, and communication will no longer be a problem.

 ### about advantages